For Denton City Council elections, more than 4,300 vote early

-Over nine days of early voting for four Denton City Council seats, 4,383 ballots were cast — less than in 2017 when the same positions were up for election.
+Over nine days of early voting for four Denton City Council seats, 4,383 ballots were cast — fewer than in 2017, when the same positions were up for election.

-Residents voted at seven polling places in Denton from April 19-27.
-South Branch Library, according to data provided by the Denton County Elections Administration, was the busiest, with 1,192 casting ballots.
-Overall, the most votes cast during early voting was on the final day — 1,129.
+Seven polling places were available in Denton for early voting during April 19-27, although voters could cast ballots at any early voting site in the county.
+In Denton, South Branch Library was the busiest, according to Denton County Elections Administration data, with 1,192 people casting ballots.
+Overall, the highest number of votes cast during early voting was on the final day — 1,129.

 Denton County elections officials could not be reached for comment Wednesday.